ircv3/ircv3-specifications/extensions/whox.md

 - 'a': return the account name
 - 'r': return the realname

 Servers MAY support additional non-standard fields.
+Servers MUST NOT rely on the ordering of the fields.

 Clients can also specify a token which will be returned by the server in the replies.
 The token MUST contain only digit characters and MUST contain at most